 Wilmington, North Carolina is the seventh or eighth most populous in the state, with just over 100,000 residents.
 Population-wise it is a far cry from Charlotte, the state’s largest city (with about 750,000 people) or the state capital, Raleigh (just over 400,000).
 But at one point, Wilmington was the state’s largest city — with about 10,000 residents per the last pre-Civil War census in 1860.
 When the war ended, Wilmington was a large, diverse city, and African-Americans were among community leaders.

 While the Republican party temporarily gained control of the North Carolina legislature following the war, that was short-lived.
-In 1871, Democrats retook the state house and used their legislative powers to suppress voting by African-Americans.
+In 1871, Democrats retook the statehouse and used their legislative powers to suppress voting by African-Americans.
 But by the 1890s, a resurgent Republican party gained control again, and made it easier for recently freed slaves to vote.
 In 1898, this fact would be critical in Wilmington’s local elections.

 The riots were one of the worst of the Southern race riots of that era, and had they ended there, would have been a notable historical event regardless.
 But the mob — this time, with Waddell again leading — was not done.
 According to a report by the North Carolina Department of Cultural Resources (pdf here), Waddell and a band of others carried out the true intent of their plan: overthrowing the newly-elected city government, as they “worked to facilitate a coup d’etat to overthrow the Republican mayor, Board of Aldermen, and chief of police.”
 By 4 P.M. that day, the government had capitulated and the Democrats took power.
 Waddell took over as mayor, a position he’d hold — via further threats of violence — through 1905.

-To date, this is generally considered to be the only coup d’etat in U.S. history.
+As of this writing (December 2012), this is generally considered to be the only coup d’etat in U.S. history.